Twitter will be serving up video from ESPN, NBC and Viacom

 Twitter is widening its video partnerships with media companies -- both old and new school -- by bringing in new shows like SportsCenter Live from ESPN and live video and clips from NBC Universal.

-As Twitter's video views have nearly doubled in the last year, the company is almost doubling the number of shows it broadcasts over its social network to 30 from 16, Twitter said Monday at a presentation to advertisers in New York known as a Newfront.
+As its video views have nearly doubled in the past year, Twitter is almost doubling the number of shows it broadcasts over its social network to 30 from 16, the company said Monday at a presentation to advertisers in New York known as a Newfront.

-Twitter has been working to brush away connotations that its the struggling, slow-growth underdog to monolith Facebook.
-Twitter's real-time, short-burst style of sharing has given it a vanguard role in momentous events, like the #MeToo, #BlackLivesMatter and Arab Spring movements -- and it's also the president of the United States' daily mouthpiece of choice.
-But its troubles matching the growth of bigger rivals have been an overhang for Twitter, as have accusations that it fails to appropriately rein in abuse.
+Twitter has been working to brush away connotations that it's the struggling, slow-growth underdog to monolith Facebook.
+Its real-time, short-burst style of sharing has given it a vanguard role in momentous events, like the #MeToo, #BlackLivesMatter and Arab Spring movements -- and it's also the US president's daily mouthpiece of choice.
+But its troubles matching the growth of bigger rivals have been a lingering issue for Twitter, as have accusations that it fails to appropriately rein in abuse.

 Elevating video has been a key strategy for Twitter.

-NBCUniversal will distribute a variety of live video and clips from the main NBC broadcast network, NBC News, MSNBC, CNBC, Telemundo, Today, and E!
+NBCUniversal will distribute a variety of live video and clips from the main NBC broadcast network, NBC News, MSNBC, CNBC, Telemundo, Today and E!
 News.
-And Viacom will contribute exclusive red carpet coverage of MTV and BET's award shows and events, as well as new Twitter shows like Comedy Central's Creator's Room, which will put a comedy spin on the day's trending topics, and BET Breaks, a weekly rundown-style show on pop culture.
+Viacom will contribute exclusive red carpet coverage of MTV's and BET's awards shows and events, as well as new Twitter shows like Comedy Central's Creator's Room, which will put a comedy spin on the day's trending topics, and BET Breaks, a weekly rundown-style show on pop culture.

 Twitter is also renewing deals with previous partners like BuzzFeed and Major League Baseball.
-A full list of those partnering with Twitter is below.
+A full list of partners is below.

 - NBCUniversal